samuskay/Metal-gear-Solid-2-and-3-launcher-skip/README.md

 # available options
-Here are all the options:
+Here are all the options, the always what the command is followed by the command itself.

-MGS 2 and 3:
+So for example English is the language but you would use en for the variable.
+Keyboard is the controller type but you would use KBD for the variable

-Languages (use lowercase)
+# Languages (use lowercase)

 English         en